 Note to my weary soul: the ups and downs in a day are best dealt with when leveled.

 What are your coping strategies?
-How you deal with stress if not retail therapy or a confidence boost from a new item?
+How you deal with stress if not retail therapy, actual therapy, or an endorphin boost from exercise?

 This too, as they say in the Bible, shall pass.
 But not without a lot of elbow grease.